rako233/SimpleMNISTNN/README.md

 <img src="https://screenshots.firefoxusercontent.com/images/c54c6e62-03c2-4c64-9e7e-91ddeef36604.png"/>

 The blue kurves are from the run with a shifting learning rate.
-It allows to start with a larger learning rate and end with a much smaller learning rate an the end.
+It allows to start with a larger learning rate and reducing the learning rate towards the end.

 The hyperparameters are optimized for GPU.
 I installed Anaconda, Cuda9 and Keras on Ubuntu 16.04 to do this experiment.